Ben Brading 5 min read

 • Energy cost analysis – A breakdown of monthly energy costs by individual sites and departments.

-• Billing forecasting – Automatic forecasting of future energy costs to help businesses build financial budgets.
+• Billing forecasting – Automatic forecasting of future energy costs to help businesses plan financial budgets.

 Alerts and notifications